-There are additional considerations relating to ABCs for children and young people, see Working with children and young people.
+There are additional considerations relating to ABCs for children and young people, see Children and young people.

-The decisions and actions in relation to the ABC, should be clearly recorded on ECINS - see Case management.
+The decisions and actions in relation to the ABC, should be clearly recorded on ECINS - see CASE MANAGEMENT.

 Action before the ABC meeting